StockwatchDev/application_settings/docs/docs/2-Defining_parameters.md

         """Config section for an example"""

         field1: float = 0.5
-        """Docstring for the first field; defaults to 0.5"""
+        """The first field; defaults to 0.5"""

         field2: int = 2
-        """Docstring for the second field; defaults to 2"""
+        """The second field; defaults to 2"""

     @attributes_doc